lpil/web-dev-intro/README.md

 # Run the test watcher
 bundle exec guard

+# Run the compiler & server
+bundle exec middleman server
 ```

 ## Adding a new tutorial

-Stick it in `source/tutorials/` as a markdown file with the `.html.md`
+* Add a markdown file with the `.html.md` extension to `source/tutorials/`
-extension, and add an entry to `data/tutorials.yml`.
+* Add an entry to `data/tutorials.yml`